Node-DC/Node-DC-EIS/README.md

 ---------------------------------------------------------------------------
 Testing:
 ---------------------------------------------------------------------------
-Make sure you have access to the node_dc_eis-client, which contains client driver program and other supporting files.
+Make sure you have access to the Node-DC-EIS-client, which contains client driver program and other supporting files.

 - config.json: